-In daily reading for pleasure time, children are provided with a wide genre of texts both in the class library and in the Topic reading corner.
-Every half-term, these books are rotated to give children fresh opportunities to enjoy differing genres and authors.
+Children continue to have 20 minutes each day to read their Accelerated Reader book which is pitched carefully at their level and supports progress.
+Every half-term, books are rotated to give children fresh opportunities to enjoy differing genres and authors.
 Discussions take place during this time with the teaching staff and their peers so that the children can explain and talk about their understanding of what they have read, drawing out key information to summarise the main ideas or themes in a text.
-In year 6, children are also given the opportunity to write detailed book reviews in order to critique what they are reading and further develop these key skills.
-Daily opportunities to read out loud are provided for all children in differing areas of the curriculum.
+In Year 6, children are also given the opportunity to write detailed book reviews in order to critique what they are reading and further develop these key skills.
+Daily opportunities to read are provided for all children in differing areas of the curriculum.

 In 2019 89% of children in our Year 1 passed the phonics screening test.
 The national average was 82%.